-- Certain Research Internships may require that practical or skills training(s) have been completed. - PSY4080 Year 4 Jan 2021 31 Aug 2021 Print course description ECTS credits: 2.0 Instruction language: English Coordinator:
+• Certain Research Internships may require that practical or skills training(s) have been completed.

+Teaching methods:

+Assignment(s), Research, Skills, Paper(s)

+Assessment methods:

-Teaching methods: Assignment(s), Research, Skills, Paper(s) Assessment methods: Attendance, Final paper, Observation, Participation Keywords: Internship, Research, master's thesis Faculty of Psychology and Neuroscience
+Attendance, Final paper, Observation, Participation

+Keywords: internship, research, master's thesis

 Research Internship Graded

 The second part of the one-year master's program (from period 3 onwards), is devoted to conducting both a research internship and a clinical internship for students choosing the clinical option.